adwinugroho/go-chat-supabase/readme.md

 Simple API Chat peer-to-peer and integrate with Supabase to store chat and fetch chat in realtime.

 ## Architecture
-* config: pengaturan API, pengaturan env, tempat dimana membuka koneksi database dll.
+* config: Configuration settings for the API, environment settings, the location for opening database connections, etc.

-* controller: routing API dan validasi dari depan (body dll.)
+* controller: API routing and front-end validation (e.g., body validation).

-* entity: tabel dan isi tabel di database
+* entity: Defining the entity or schema for the data in the database.

-* model: objek request dan response
+* model: Request and response objects.

-* pkg: tempat 3rd party API, library dari luar, pecahan fungsi-fungsi untuk digunakan di service/repository/controller
+* pkg: Location for 3rd party APIs, external libraries, and some general functions.

-* repository: fungsi-fungsi pada database seperti insert, update, delete dibuat disini
+* repository: Database functions such as insert, update, delete are implemented here.

-* service: fungsi-fungsi dimana logika aplikasi ditempatkan
+* service: Layer where the business logic is placed.

-* test: untuk menjalankan unit test
+* test: Used for running unit tests.

 ## Tech Stack